-DITA-FMx provides two commands (Generate Output and Apply Ditaval as Conditions) which let you select from a list of ditaval files that are available to DITA-FMx.
-The Ditaval Manager lets you add and remove files from this list.
+DITA-FMx provides three commands (Generate Book from Map, Generate Output, and Apply Ditaval) from which you select from a list of ditaval files available to DITA-FMx.
+The Ditaval Manager controls the files on this list, registered with DITA-FMx.
 Each ditaval file has an associated name that is displayed in the lists.
 By default, this name is the ditaval file name, but can be changed if needed.